wavefrontHQ/wavefront-operator-for-kubernetes/README.md

 # Validation

-## Collector and Proxy Status
+## Component Status

-To get collector and proxy status from the command line, run the following command.
+To get status on the Wavefront Integration from the command line, run the following command.
 ```
 kubectl get wavefront -n wavefront
 ```